-Events

-\blacksquare (1) Fill this box if the property is associated with events that have made a significant contribution to the broad patterns of our history.

-Persons

-\Box (2) Fill this box if the property is associated with the lives of persons significant in our past.

-Architecture

-■ (3) Fill this box if the property reflects or exemplifies a particular period of national, State or local history, or

-■ (4) Fill this box if the property embodies the distinctive characteristics of a type, period, or method of construction, or

-■ (5) Fill this box if the property represents the work of a master, or possesses high artistic values, or

-\Box (6) Fill this box if the property represents a significant and distinguishable entity whose components lack individual distinction.

-Archeology

-\Box (7) Fill this box if the property has yielded, or is likely to yield information important in prehistory or history.

-Other Criteria Considerations (Check all the boxes that apply.)
+Events ■ (1) Fill this box if the property is associated with events that have made a significant contribution to the broad patterns of our history.
+Persons $\hfill \Box$ (2) Fill this box if the property is associated with the lives of persons significant in our past.
+Architecture ■ (3) Fill this box if the property reflects or exemplifies a particular period of national, State or local history, or ■ (4) Fill this box if the property embodies the distinctive characteristics of a type, period, or method of construction, or ■ (5) Fill this box if the property represents the work of a master, or possesses high artistic values, or \Box (6) Fill this box if the property represents a significant and distinguishable entity whose components lack individual distinction.
+Archeology \Box (7) Fill this box if the property has yielded, or is likely to yield information important in prehistory or history.
+Other Criteria Considerations (Check all the boxes that apply.) □ the property is owned by a religious institution or used for religious purposes □ the property has been removed from its original location. □ the property is a birthplace the property is a grave or cemetery.

-- the property is owned by a religious institution or used for religious purposes - □ the property has been removed from its original location. - \Box the property is a birthplace - \Box the property is a grave or cemetery. - □ the property is a reconstructed building, object, or structure - □ the property is commemorative - the property is less than 50 years of age or has achieved significance within the past 50 years
+■ the property is less than 50 years of age or has achieved significance within the past 50 years the property is commemorative the property is a reconstructed building, object, or structure